MarcoIeni/release-plz/docs/src/config.md

 This section describes how you can customize the behavior of release-plz with the `release-plz.toml` file.

-Please note that the configuration file is optional: release-plz is designed to work out of the box, with decent defaults.
+This configuration file is optional — release-plz is designed to work out of the box, with decent defaults.

 ## Reference